 Tired of traveling, he spoke to a professor in the chemistry department at the university (who also happens to be his wife), and she mentioned that the school was looking for a Development Technician.
 Holland jumped at the chance.
 “Even though it meant leaving the industry, I knew I’d have a lot more freedom and a lot less stress,” he said.
 “It was totally the right decision.”

 Fortunately, he had another discussion shortly after starting his new position, this time with someone he’d known since childhood.
-His friend told Holland about an online laser-cutting service in Reno that offers instant quoting, quick turnaround, and very competitive pricing.
+His friend told Holland about an online laser cutting service that offers instant quoting, quick turnaround, and very competitive pricing.
 Its name?
 SendCutSend.
-Since then, Holland and his colleagues have come to rely on the Reno sheet metal fabricator for a variety of projects.
+Since then, Holland and his colleagues have come to rely on the sheet metal fabricator for a variety of projects.

 Although he’s unable to share many of the details due to confidentiality agreements, he pointed out one recent project: a thin-gauge brass part that, ironically, was destined for laser use.
 Thanks to SendCutSend’s use of fiber lasers, he reduced his part costs by a factor of ten.
 “The parts have a series of narrow slits in them—about the width of a human hair—that act as windows for the laser beam,” he said.
 “Normally, we would have sent them out to a wire EDM shop, but SendCutSend was able to cut them in less time and for a fraction of the price.”

 In another example, Holland was facing several days of in-house machining followed by tedious deburring of small parts made from laser cut 20-gage 304 stainless steel.
 Here again, laser cutting turned out to be a more efficient option for everyone involved— SendCutSend made the parts for $70, the professor received them in less time, and Holland was free to work on other projects better suited to his shop’s equipment.